4 tips to help you cope with anxiety as a Diabetic.

 Anxiety and depression affect 1 in every 6 South Africans.

 Anxiety can exhibit itself in many symptoms.
 You may experience fatigue, lack of concentration, racing thoughts, excessive worry, fear, and insomnia.

 As a Diabetic, you may be concerned about keeping your blood sugar levels in range, paying for your Insulin and supplies, or perhaps the long-term effects of living with the disease.
 Increased stress about Diabetes can also cause high blood sugar.

 Most importantly, know that you are not alone and that there are active steps you can take to keep anxiety symptoms at a minimum.
 Let’s explore a few ways you can improve anxiety symptoms when you are Diabetic.

 Get Sufficient Sleep

 It seems simple but ensuring that you’re sleeping enough can improve Diabetes management and ultimately decrease your anxiety symptoms.
-Too little sleep could lead to increased Insulin resistance, increased next-day hunger, more difficulty losing weight, higher blood pressure, a compromised immune system, and negatively impacted emotions and mood, raising your risk for depression and anxiety.
+Too little sleep could lead to increased Insulin resistance, increased next-day hunger, more difficulty losing weight, higher blood pressure, a compromised immune system, and negatively affected emotions and mood, raising your risk for depression and anxiety.

 You might be thinking that getting more sleep sounds great but when you are Diabetic, this is easier said than done.
 Low or high blood sugars or even middle-of-the-night alarms from a continuous glucose monitor (CGM) may keep you from getting a full night of rest.
 If you’re having trouble getting enough sleep due to Diabetes, talk with your doctor to see if there are changes you can make to decrease the likelihood that Diabetes will disrupt your sleep schedule.
 And if you’re wondering how much sleep is best, 7-9 hours is a good standard to follow for most adults.

 Find a Diet That Works for You